oliverjam/intro-react-workshop/04-storm-the-form/README.md

 ### Form submission

 Forms take an `onSubmit` event handler.
-It's much easier to get our input data now that it's all in state—we just have to grab it and do what we want with it:
+It's much easier to get our input data now that it's all in state—we just have to grab it and do what we want with it.
+Don't forget to reset everything after you submit!

 ```jsx
 class Form extends React.Component {